reimhult/reimhult.github.io/_posts/2020-05-12-housing-price-trend-visualization-part-1.markdown

 |2020-03-01 |     108.5 |    102.3 |  97.2 |    99.6 | 100.0
 |2020-04-01 |     102.2 |    103.3 | 100.1 |    98.7 | 100.0

 This table shows that there is a considerable drop in the median price per area unit during March and/or April in Stockholm, Malmö, Uppsala and Solna.
 Interestingly, the same effect is not showing in Göteborg.
 However, this is based on the very blunt tool provided by the median.
 Examining the price distribution more carefully might reveal another story.
-(This might be the topic for another future post, so let's leave it the way it is for now.)
+(This may be the topic for another future post, so let's leave it the way it is for now.)

 The SQL query to achieve this table will be built up in three steps below.
 First, the median price for the big municipalities are calculated.
 Second, the normalization to the first month is done.
 And lastly, the resulting table is pivoted to create the desired output.